 Full-time enrollment at NC State University is normally defined as 12 or more credit hours for undergraduate students and a minimum of 9 hours per semester for graduate students.
-One (3 credit) on-line or distance education course may be used each semester to help satisfy full-time enrollment requirements.
-Students who will take only one course in a semester are not permitted to take that course through on-line or distance education.
+For F-1 students, one (3 credit) online or distance education course may be used each semester to help satisfy full-time enrollment requirements.
+J-1 students are limited to one online or distance education course each semester.
+Students who have authorization to take a reduced course load and will take only one course in a semester are not permitted to take that course through on-line or distance education.

-Enrollment and Distance Education
+Distance Education (Online)

 Audit courses do not carry any credit and therefore do not count towards full-time enrollment.
 Any students who audit courses should not include such courses when calculating full-time enrollment.
 Courses taken as “Pass/Fail” do carry credit and therefore do count towards full-time enrollment for immigration purposes.
 Students should always consult with their academic advisor’s concerning enrollment and changes to enrollment prior to taking any action.
 Students may also refer to the NC State University Policies, Regulations and Rules Handbook for further information.

 Returning students are not required by immigration regulations to enroll in the summer session IF they were full-time in the spring and will continue their enrollment in the fall.
 In these cases, summer is considered a “vacation term.”
 Students may choose to study, return home, or work on campus (or off-campus if eligible and if authorized in advance).